solo-mino/moremi_toolkits/docs/main_docs.md

 ## 2. Package Structure

 The `moremi_biokit` package is meticulously organized to provide a clear and maintainable codebase.
-It contains distinct sub-packages for `smiles` and `antibodies` processing, each with its own internal structure reflecting its specific functionalities.
+It contains distinct sub-packages for `smiles` and `proteins` processing, each with its own internal structure reflecting its specific functionalities.

 ```
 moremi_toolkits/               # Monorepo Root